 - Kiwi birds lay eggs like other bird species.

 - The mating pair typically tend to live together for their whole life.
-However, a research in the wild revealed that in regions where kiwis were abundant, the separation rate was very high and the birds were found changing mates after every two years.
+However, research in the wild revealed that in regions where kiwis were abundant, the separation rate was very high and the birds were found changing mates after every two years.

 - Their breeding season is from late winter to early summer.